Content watched by Whocopied.me Skip to Content

-These 19 exercises will get you started with some ideas you can start working on today.
+These 19 beginner horse riding exercises will get you started with some fundamentals so you can start working on today to get the most out of your riding experience.
 For more inspiration, check out the books I reference at the bottom of the post including my favorite: 101 Arena Exercises for Horse & Rider

-If you’re looking for ways to shake up your riding routine, here are 19 exercises you can try whether you’re a beginner, a trainer teaching beginners – or even if you’re a more advanced student too!
+If you’re looking for ways to shake up your riding routine, here are 19 exercises you can try whether you are just starting, teaching new riders, or already experienced.

 Arm Exercises for Balance

-With new beginners, these exercises are best attempted while the rider is on a lunge line or lead rope.
+Beginners should try these exercises on a lunge line or with a lead rope.
 Advanced riders can also try them at different gaits, or perform them in a sequence.

 Arm Circles